yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 <p align="center"><img src="https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/debugging/Debugging_via_2nd_USB_port.jpg" height="200"/></p>

 With both USB ports connected you see two additional COM ports and a usb device "USB JTAG/serial debug unit".
-The driver "WinUSB(libwdi) needs to be assigned to it.

-### b) Replace driver for "USB JTAG/serial debug" unit:
+### b) Replace driver for device "USB JTAG/serial debug unit":
 Initially Windows assigns a generic driver to it.
 It must be replaced with the **libwdi** driver (ex WinUSB).
 There are two ways to do it:
 - by using the well known **Zadig** tool and choosing the device "USB JTAG/serial debug unit (Interface 2)" or
 - by replacing the default driver with the one from the provided  [**zip file**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging/JTAG%20adapter%20driver) (containing the original Espressif driver).
 Under Windows just start device manager, right click on the device and select "driver update" -> "Search for driver on my PC" and perform the usual steps.